Sandals v0.0.0

 ◆ max_projection_iterations() [2/2]

-void Sandals::RungeKutta< S, N, M >::max_projection_iterations ( Integer t_max_projection_iterations)
+void Sandals::RungeKutta< Real, S, N, M >::max_projection_iterations ( Integer t_max_projection_iterations)

 inline